Katie Nolan

-Katherine Beth Nolan (born January 28, 1987) is an American sports media personality and host.
-She currently hosts the Sirius XM podcast Casuals.
+Katherine Beth Nolan (born January 28, 1987) is an American sports media personality, podcaster, and host.
+She currently hosts the SiriusXM podcast Casuals, as well as the radio show Fan Service.

 Nolan formerly hosted a weekly ESPN podcast called Sports?
 With Katie Nolan, Always Late with Katie Nolan on ESPN2, and Garbage Time with Katie Nolan on Fox Sports.
 She won a Sports Emmy Award in 2016 for Garbage Time and was nominated for another in 2019 and 2020 for Always Late.
 She has been a commentator for Apple TV+'s Friday Night Baseball and created short-form content at NBC Sports.

 Early life

 Nolan was raised in Framingham, Massachusetts.
 In 1997, at age 10, Nolan won the gold medal in rhythmic gymnastics at the Junior Olympics.
 She graduated from Framingham High School in 2005, and earned a Bachelor of Arts in Public Relations with a minor in Dance from Hofstra University in 2009.

 Career

 In 2011, while bartending in Boston at the White Horse Tavern, Nolan started a blog called Bitches Can't Hang, which focused on pop culture and news.
 At that time, Nolan also began working with Guyism, part of the Fox Sports Yardbarker network, where she produced and hosted the YouTube series Guyism Speed Round.
 In her videos, she delivered a monologue of comedic and sarcastic one-liners in the style of Saturday Night Lives Weekend Update.
 In an interview with GQ in 2018, Nolan expressed regret for how Bitches Can't Hang and her "being mean about women" jump-started her career.